itzyongan/asia-minecraft-servers/README.md

 **Duels** (Premium)
 - as.catpvp.xyz
 - as.minemen.club
--

 **Duels** (Cracked)
+- as.acentramc.com
 - play.kchscraft.net
 - asia.chickencraft.nl
-- mazerclub.com
-- thiccmc.com
-- luckynetwork.net
+- mazerclub.net

 **FFA** (Premium)
 - as.stray.gg
-- as.catpvp.xyz

 **FFA** (Cracked)
+= play.kchscraft.net
 - asia.chickencraft.nl
-- play.anarchianetwork.com
 - fusion-network.xyz
-- play.kchscraft.net (KitPvP)
-- mazerclub.com

-**Crystal** (Premium)
-- N/A

-**Crystal** (Cracked)
-- mazerclub.com
-- asia.chickencraft.nl
-- play.jacuzzicraft.xyz
+- mazerclub.net

 ## NOTE: Servers that are not on this list are either not recommended or have yet to be discovered.